emissary-ingress/emissary/docs/user-guide/oauth-oidc-auth.md

 ```

 ## Configure Authentication Across Multiple Domains

-Ambassador Pro allows authentication from multiple domains.
-This is easily configured in your `tenants.yaml` file.
-Each tenant object is processed separately allowing for you to define multiple tenants authenticating with the same IDP.
+Ambassador Pro allows supports authentication for multiple domains where each domain is issued it's own separate access token.
+This allows for a user to log into `foo.example.com` and not have access to `bar.example.com`.

+To configure this, you will need to create another application with you IDP (see [Create an Authentication Application with your IDP](/user-guide/oauth-oidc-auth/#create-an-authentication-application-with-your-idp)) and create another `Tenant`.

 Example: